 Please note that some of the links listed below are affiliate links, meaning if you were to make a purchase through one of these links, I would receive a small commission.
 Thanks for your support of The Speckled Palate!

-- A cocktail shaker: The Cresimo 24 oz.
-Cocktail Shaker & Jigger is a no-frills stainless cocktail shaker.
-If you’re looking for something flashier, I suggest the Kate Spade New York Gold-Dot Cocktail Shaker and the Cambridge Silversmith’s Copper-Etched 24. oz.
+- Essentials: Sherical Ice Molds.
+Cocktail shaker.
+(If you’re looking for a flashier shaker, I suggest the Kate Spade New York Gold-Dot Cocktail Shaker and the Cambridge Silversmith’s Copper-Etched 24. oz.
 Stainless Steel Cocktail Shaker.

 Now, who’s ready for a cocktail?